Last Updated on October 25, 2021 by Muhammad Junaid Khalid

 - Occasionally, you end up with stripped screws, i.e. screws with damaged tops that your tools cannot grip.
 Keep a screw extractor for this purpose, and consider buying some extra screws as a replacement in case this happens while you work.

 - This may be obvious, but keep the screws safe!
-These are small objects and easily roll off workspaces, becoming lost easily.
+These are small objects and easily roll off workspaces, becoming lost.
 Put them in a cup, and label them if necessary, to keep track.

 - Don’t tamper with other components, no matter how tempting it looks.

-- Buy an SSD large enough to house both your data and the operating system.
+- When you buy an SSD drive for your laptop, make sure that the SSD is large enough to house both your data and the operating system.

 - If you are a complete novice when it comes to tinkering with computer hardware, better to get it done by someone else.
 This is your data and laptop, after all – why take the risk?
-To install an SSD in a Dell laptop requires some small knowledge of technical repairs.
+SSD upgrade requires some technical knowledge.

 What Do You Need?